On this page

 Pros:

-- Enhanced safety with no electricity in the water
+- Enhanced safety with no water-based electricity

-- Allows for precise lighting placement in hard-to-reach areas
+- Allows precise placement in hard-to-reach areas

 Cons:

-- More complex and costly installation process
+- Complex and costly installation

-- Higher maintenance requirements over time
+- Higher maintenance requirements

-- Remote illuminator requires occasional bulb replacement
+- Remote illuminators require occasional bulb replacement

 4. Solar-Powered Lights: The Eco-Friendly Alternative